Axion Searches with Two Superconducting Radio-frequency Cavities: Physics Reach

 We now consider the second source of leakage which may be present due to impurities and nonlinear effects.
-For example, the spectator mode can have a spatial overlap with an impurity, presumably on the cavity wall, and cause a localized current $\vec J_\mathrm{im}(\vec x,t)$.
+For example, the spectator mode can have a spatial overlap with an impurity presumably on the cavity wall, and cause a localized current $\vec J_\mathrm{im}(\vec x,t)$.
 If the coupling to the current is purely linear, the induced current will oscillate with the frequency of the spectator mode $\omega_0$, which is set by the spectrum of the source, Equation~(\ref{eq:E0}).
 The discussion of the previous subsection will apply in this case, and the signal~(\ref{eq:Sig}) is unaffected.

-It is likely, however, that the couplings to the impurities will be nonlinear at some level.
-In this case, at the classical level, modes that are integer multiples of $\omega_0$ will be induced as well.
+It is likely, however, that the nonlinear effects will be present at some level.
+Mechanisms for generating nonlinearities may arise from impurities, material effects, such as brief transitions from super to normal conduction~\cite{nethercot_nonlinear_1963}, nonlinear Meissner currents~\cite{PhysRevB.51.16233, Dahm1999}, or from nonlinear response of impurities on the cavity wall.
+These effects depend highly on the material properties of the superconductor, such as the level of material disorder~\cite{PhysRevB.51.16233} and its purity.
+In the presence of nonlinearities, at the classical level, modes that are integer multiples of $\omega_0$ will be induced as well.
 If there were more than one spectator mode, any sum and difference linear combination would be generated as well.
 If the signal mode were degenerate with a spectator mode or a multiple of it, e.g. as in~\cite{Bogorad:2019pbu}, such an effect can resonantly populate the signal.
-In this case one must rely on suppression due to the spatial integral in Equation~(\ref{eq:E1}).
-Interestingly, a suppression factor of the coupling between two nearly degenerate modes has been achieved in some cases~\cite{Ballantini:2005am}.